failsafe-go/failsafe-go.dev/retry.md

 ## Aborts

-You can also specify which results, exceptions, or conditions to [abort retries][AbortOnErrors] on:
+You can also specify which results, errors, or conditions to [abort retries][AbortOnErrors] on:

 ```go
 builder.